-Dated Subordinated Notes may be subject to Substitution and Variation provisions
+Notes may be subject to Substitution and Variation provisions

-If, in the case of any Series of Subordinated Notes, "Substitution and Variation" is specified as being applicable in the relevant Final Terms and a Capital Event or any of the tax events described in Condition 6(b) has occurred and is continuing, or in order to ensure the effectiveness and enforceability of Condition 16(d), then the Issuer may, subject as provided in Condition 6(l) of the Notes and without the need for any consent of the Noteholders, substitute all (but not some only) of such Series of Subordinated Notes for, or vary the terms of such Series of Subordinated Notes (including changing the governing law of Condition 16(d) from English law to Portuguese law or any other European law that, after consultation with the Relevant Authority, the Issuer considers allows the Subordinated Notes to be Tier 2 Compliant Notes) so that the Subordinated Notes remain or become Tier 2 Compliant Notes.
+If, in the case of any Series of Subordinated Notes, Condition 6(m)(Substitution and Variation of Subordinated Notes) is specified as being "Applicable" in the relevant Final Terms and a Capital Event has occurred and is continuing or if, in the case of Senior Notes and Senior Non-Preferred Notes, Condition 6(n)(Substitution and Variation of Senior Non-Preferred Notes and certain Senior Notes) is specified as being "Applicable" in the relevant Final Terms and an MREL Disqualification Event has occurred and is continuing or if any of the tax events described in Condition 6(b) has occurred and is continuing, or in order to ensure the effectiveness and enforceability of Condition 16(d), then the Issuer may, subject as provided in Condition 6(l) (in respect of Subordinated Notes) and Condition 6(n) (in respect of Senior Notes and Senior Non-Preferred Notes) of the Notes and without the need for any consent of the Noteholders, substitute all (but not some only) of such Series of Notes for, or vary the terms of such Series of Notes (including changing the governing law of Condition 16(d) from English law to Portuguese law or any other European law that, after consultation with the Relevant Authority, the Issuer considers allows the Subordinated Notes to be Tier 2 Compliant Notes or the Senior Non-Preferred Notes or relevant Senior Notes to be MREL Compliant Notes, as the case may be) so that the Notes remain or become Tier 2 Compliant Notes or MREL Compliant Notes, as applicable.

-While Tier 2 Compliant Notes must otherwise contain terms that are not materially less favourable to Noteholders than the original terms of the relevant Notes, the governing law of Condition 16(d) may be changed from English law to Portuguese law or any other European law in order to ensure the effectiveness and enforceability of Condition 16(d).
+While Tier 2 Compliant Notes and MREL Compliant Notes must otherwise contain terms that are not materially less favourable to Noteholders than the original terms of the relevant Notes, the governing law of Condition 16(d) may be changed from English law to Portuguese law or any other European law in order to ensure the effectiveness and enforceability of Condition 16(d).

 No assurance can be given as to whether any of these changes will negatively affect any particular Noteholder.
 In addition, the tax and stamp duty consequences of holding such substituted or varied Notes could be different for some categories of Noteholders from the tax and stamp duty consequences for them of holding such Notes prior to such substitution or variation.
-There can also be no assurance that the terms of any Tier 2 Compliant Notes will be viewed by the market as equally favourable to Noteholders, or that such Notes will trade at prices that are equal to the prices at which the Notes would have traded on the basis of their original terms.
+There can also be no assurance that the terms of any Tier 2 Compliant Notes or MREL Compliant Notes will be viewed by the market as equally favourable to Noteholders, or that such Notes will trade at prices that are equal to the prices at which the Notes would have traded on the basis of their original terms.